Noise is All You Need: Solving Linear Inverse Problems by Noise Combination Sampling with Diffusion Models: Background

 \subsection{Denoising Diffusion Probabilistic Models (DDPMs)}

-Diffusion models define the generative process as the reverse of a predefined noising process.
+DMs define the generative process as the reverse of a predefined noising process.
 Following the formulation of~\citet{songscore}, we describe the forward (noising) process using an Itô stochastic differential equation (SDE), where $\vec{x}_t \in \mathbb{R}^d$ and $t \in [0, T]$:

 where $f$ and $g$ denote the drift function and diffusion coefficient, respectively, and $\vec{w}_t$ is a standard Wiener process.